thomaszwagerman/fpl-solver/README.md

 # FPL Squad Optimizer

-This project provides a Python-based solution to optimize your Fantasy Premier League (FPL) squad selection using Integer Linear Programming (ILP).
-It fetches real-time player, team, and fixture data from the official FPL API, calculates Expected Points (xP) for all players, and then uses an optimization algorithm to build the highest-scoring 15-player squad within a specified budget and team limits.
+This project provides a Python-based solution to optimize Fantasy Premier League (FPL) squad selection using Integer Linear Programming (ILP).
+It fetches player, team, and fixture data from the official FPL API, calculates Expected Points (xP) for all players, and then uses an optimization algorithm to build the highest-scoring 15-player squad within a specified budget and team limits.

+This project aims to provide a **free and open-source** xP prediction algorithm, that is directly integrated with a solver.
+It only uses freely available data from the FPL API.

+This has obvious limitations compared to algorithms and solvers which can use pay-walled data (such as Opta, FFH), but we give the user flexibility to adjust the algorithm using a configuration file.

 ## ✨ Features

-* **Real-time FPL Data Integration:** Fetches up-to-date player, team, and fixture information directly from the official FPL API.
+* **FPL Data Integration:** Fetches up-to-date player, team, and fixture information directly from the official FPL API.

 * **Expected Points (xP) Prediction:** Calculates a player's expected points based on historical performance, team strengths, opponent difficulty (Fixture Difficulty Rating - FDR), and expected minutes played.